mpt-bootcamp/kubernetes/docs/Lab2.md

 Minikube is a tool that lets you run a Kubernetes cluster locally.
 Minikube runs a single-node Kubernetes cluster inside a Virtual Machine (VM) on your laptop.

-Minikube requires to start as a root for Linux(Ubuntu, CentOS) user.
-Using sudo to start minikube does work.
-Minikube comes with its own docker daemon.
+Minikube requires to start as a root for Linux(Ubuntu.
 In this bootcamp, the following Kubernetes tools are already installed:

 1. Minikube
 2. Kutectl